+This course covers the pronunciation, spelling, and usage of medical terms and abbreviations.
+Topics include building medical terms using word roots, suffixes, prefixes, and combining forms.
+Emphasis is placed on medical abbreviations, definitions, pronunciation, and spelling of terms.
+Upon successful completion of this course, students will be able to use medical terms and abbreviations and pronounce medi-

+CR142 50/1.5

-MACHINE SHORTHAND THEORY I A This course covers the pronunciation, spelling, and This subject introduces basic principles of computer usage of medical terms and abbreviations.
-Topics compatible machine shorthand theory by offering masinclude building medical terms using word roots, tery of the keyboard, rules for phonetic writing, abbresuffixes, prefixes, and combining forms.
-Emphasis viations, phrases, and numbers as well as the teaching is placed on medical abbreviations, definitions, proof transcription skills. nunciation, and spelling of terms.
-Upon successful (Prerequisite: None) completion of this course, students will be able to use medical terms and abbreviations and pronounce medi-CR101240/16 cal terminology.
-MACHINE SHORTHAND THEORY I B (Prerequisite: None) This subject provides continued development of computer compatible machine shorthand theory, leading to CR142 50/1.5 more difficult abbreviations and vocabulary.
-Emphasis COURT REPORTING EXTERNSHIP is on accuracy and knowledge of stenotype keyboard as The externship provides students with experience well as abbreviations.
-Dictation drills are used. in the work-related environment of court reporting.
-(Prerequisite: CR100) Students are placed in courtroom or deposition settings.
-Externships shall include a minimum of 50 hours of participation under the direction of a practic-MACHINE SHORTHAND THEORY II ing court reporter.
-A minimum of 40 hours shall be This subject provides continued development of computspent in actual writing time verified by the reporter(s) er compatible machine shorthand theory, leading to more under whom the externship is being completed. abbreviations and vocabulary.
-Emphasis on accuracy and Written transcripts of verbatim testimony must be knowledge of stenotype keyboard skills are taught.
-Dictaturned in and evaluated by a school-assigned instruction drills are used to build machine shorthand speed up to tor.
-Transcripts are reviewed by the instructor for 100 wpm. accuracy and proper form.
-Students are also required (Prerequisite: CRI01) to submit a one-page, typed, double-spaced narrative containing 200 to 300 words outlining their externship experience which will be corrected by the instructor.
-ENGLISH Students interact with school instructors at least once This subject provides a comprehensive study of the a week to address areas of concern and progress. basic parts of speech, their formation and usage, plu-Students are exclusively supervised by school instrucrals, possessives, and sentence structure. tors.
+COURT REPORTING EXTERNSHIP

+The externship provides students with experience in the work-related environment of court reporting.
+Students are placed in courtroom or deposition settings.
+Externships shall include a minimum of 50 hours of participation under the direction of a practicing court reporter.
+A minimum of 40 hours shall be spent in actual writing time verified by the reporter(s) under whom the externship is being completed.
+Written transcripts of verbatim testimony must be turned in and evaluated by a school-assigned instructor.
+Transcripts are reviewed by the instructor for accuracy and proper form.
+Students are also required to submit a one-page, typed, double-spaced narrative containing 200 to 300 words outlining their externship experience which will be corrected by the instructor.
+Students interact with school instructors at least once a week to address areas of concern and progress.
+Students are exclusively supervised by school instructors.
 Students are graded on a pass/fail basis.

+(Prerequisite: Completion of 180 wpm requirement

+COMPUTER-AIDED TRANSCRIPTION

-(Prerequisite: None) (Prerequisite: Completion of 180 wpm requirement CR120......90/9 on testimony material) COURT REPORTING ENGLISH This subject provides specialized English training COMPUTER-AIDED TRANSCRIPTION as it is applied to the court reporting profession.
-The editing of transcripts, along with punctuation and This course is designed to provide students with comproofreading skills, are taught. petency in computer-aided transcription of machine (Prerequisite: CR110) shorthand notes.
+This course is designed to provide students with competency in computer-aided transcription of machine shorthand notes.
 Students are introduced to realtime writing and dictionary-building techniques.

+CR144......55/5.5

-(Prerequisite: None) LEGAL TERMINOLOGY This course provides an introduction to legal words, CR144......55/5.5 definitions, spellings, pronunciations, and usage.
-PROOFREADING (Prerequisite: None) This subject introduces the student to basic proofreading tools necessary in the legal, medical, and business fields.
+This subject introduces the student to basic proofreading tools necessary in the legal, medical, and business fields.
 Upon completion, students will be able to identify errors in content, grammar and usage mechanics, omissions, transpositions, and spelling.

-Clock Hours/Credit Hours CR15060/6 ANATOMY / PHYSIOLOGY This course presents an integrated approach to the human body.
-Upon successful completion of this course, students will be able to separate and identify the parts of the human body. punctuation skills.
+Clock Hours/Credit Hours MACHINE SHORTHAND II CR15060/6 ANATOMY / PHYSIOLOGY This course presents an integrated approach to the human body.
+Upon successful completion of this course, students will be able to separate and identify the parts of the human body.